MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-teams-channel.md

 Follow these steps:

-1. Log on to the computer that will host the Operations Manager.
+1. Log on to the computer where the Operations Manager Console is installed.

 2. On the console, under **Notifications**, right-click **Channels**, select **New channel** > **Microsoft Teams…** . **Microsoft Teams Notification Channel** wizard opens.